Goal setting with students for standardizing testing has been a quick lesson tool.

 At first, teaching these classes began with bumps.
 After attendance?
 Sharing: too much, too little.
 Establishing enough of a repertoire for three hours wasn’t happening.

 Then one time, I told students my personal feelings about standardized tests.

 I asked myself what students need from me in these three hours.
-Not the rules for subject and verb agreement – what teenagers need, not simply what students need.
+They do need the rules for subject and verb agreement.
+I had that covered.
+I thought about what teenagers need, not simply what students need.